 Skip advert

 Value my car

-Obviously, it’s still awesome to drive off-road.
+Obviously, the Mercedes G-Class is still awesome to drive off-road.
 The clientele may have changed, but any G-Class has to be able to tackle the roughest of roads and the toughest of challenges.
-There are three differential locks, low range gears for off-roading and a new G-Mode, which allows the car to creep slowly but steadily over rough ground.
-There’s also an additional 10cm of wading depth – now up to 70cm when driving through water or mud.
+There are three differential locks, a set of low-range gears for off-roading, and a G-Mode, which allows the car to creep slowly but steadily over rough ground.
+There’s also an additional 10cm of wading depth – now up to 70cm – when driving through water or mud.
+Some concessions to modernity have had to be made, though.
+Owing to tweaks to the internal friction of the engine line-up, Mercedes has added hill-descent control to the G-Class, because the engine braking in low range is reduced over the outgoing model.

 Advertisement - Article continues below

-A nine-speed automatic transmission is a new addition for the G-Class and it’s a slick piece of engineering, delivering smooth up and downshifts.
-It’s best left to its own devices, but some extra control is available via the weighty paddle shifts mounted behind the wheel.
+Improvements have been made to the refinement of the G-Class while driving on the road, making it easier to live with than its predecessor.
+A nine-speed automatic transmission delivers smooth up and downshifts when left to its own devices, but some extra control is available via the weighty paddle shifts mounted behind the steering wheel.

+Skip advert